Genivia/ugrep/README.md

       ugrep -z PATTERN ...                   ugrep -z --zmax=2 PATTERN ...

-  > **Pro Tip:** specify `-z --zmax=2` to search compressed files and archives recursively stored within archives, e.g. to search zip files stored in (compressed) tar files.
-The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps, but larger `--zmax` slows searching.
+  > **Pro Tip:** specify `-z --zmax=2` to search compressed files and archives nested within archives, e.g. to search zip files stored in (compressed) tar files.
+The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps (far more than you will ever need!)
+Larger `--zmax` slows searching.

 - Search pdf, doc, docx, xls, xlxs, and more [using filters](#filter)